 We recommend that you either bring your pet’s medical records with you to the appointment or have them faxed to us at 573-884-0705 prior to the appointment.
 This includes biopsy reports, cytology reports, radiographs (X-rays), laboratory results and any other pertinent information regarding your pet’s health.
 Please bring a list of your pet’s current medications and special diets with you to the appointment.
-If you have any questions regarding your pet’s appointment you may ask to speak with one of the oncology technicians.
+If you have any questions regarding your pet’s appointment, please refer to our FAQ page.
+If you have additional questions, you may ask to speak with one of the oncology technicians.
 Please be advised that legally we are unable to make recommendations or give specific treatment options until we have examined your pet.

 Prior to your appointment, you may wish to think about or even write down your goals, concerns and expectations regarding treating your pet’s cancer.